KarrLab/intro_to_wc_modeling/docs/concepts_skills/software_engineering/structuring_python_projects.rst

     \(2\) For details about `requirements.txt` files see :ref:`Changing package dependencies for a CircleCI build`.

-* Separate code that is useful on its own--distinct from the project, into independent packages and repositories.
+* Separate code that is useful on its own---distinct from the project, into independent packages and repositories.